 Following are three lists of ICCF events differentiated by the level of TD required.
-The first list any level: Level 1 TD, Level 2 TD, or International Arbiter (IA)]:
+The first list can be directed by an ICCF of any level.
+The second list must have a Level 2 TD or International Arbiter (IA).
+The third list must have an IA in the TD role.
+The following are considered ICCF tournaments that must be controlled by an ICCF TD [but of any level: Level 1 TD, Level 2 TD, or International Arbiter (IA)]: